appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 #### Visible

 This controls the widget's visibility on the app's page.
-When turned off, the widget isn't visible in the published app.
+When turned off, the widget doesn't appear in the published app.
+While editing the app on the Appsmith canvas, widgets with visibility turned off appear translucent.

 You can also use JS code to determine the widget's visibility programmatically.
 Click on `JS` next to the `Visible` field in the properties pane to write JavaScript code.
 For example, drag a checkbox widget `Checkbox1` onto the canvas and bind it to the table's `Visible` property.
 To enable the `Visible` when the user checks the checkbox, add the following JavaScript code:

 ```